mainiak/git-remote-ipfs/internal/README.md

 # internal

-Im to lazy to vendor all of go-ipfs so i'll copy small independant helpers here.
+`Im to lazy to vendor all of go-ipfs so i'll copy small independant helpers here.` (stuff in `path` package??)